lucastheisen/gulp-package-release/README.md

 1. Verifies status using `checkStatus`
 2. Asks the user for the release version, tag name, and next version (if not supplied as options)
-3. Updates the release version in both `package.json` and `bower.json` (using release verison from step 2)
+3. Updates the release version in `package.json`, or list of files from `options.files` (using release verison from step 2)
 4. Commits and pushes the modified file(s)
 5. Creates, commits, and pushes an annotated tag (using name from step 2 for both name and message)
 6. Calls `releaseCallback` if specified
-7. Updates the next version in both `package.json` and `bower.json` (using next verison from step 2)
+7. Updates the next version in both `package.json`, or list of files from `options.files` (using next verison from step 2)
 8. Commits and pushes the modified file(s)

 This procedure allows you to always develop your project using pre-release version numbers until you are ready to cut a release.
 Only during the release will the version number be non-pre-release.
 The `releaseCallback` can be used to do any additional packaging and publishing using the tagged version of the code.